Universal Architectural Styles every Architect should know

 Fig.2- Classic, Craftsman large porch balcony, Photo: pinterest.com |

-Additionally, the most commonly well-known characteristics of a Craftsman-style based house must include one or more of these:
+Additionally, the most commonly well-known characteristics of a Craftsman-style house must include one or more of these:

 - A covered front porch with a large veranda.